Commoners of the New Forest are those who occupy land or property to which attaches one or more rights over the Forest. These rights are:

 The most important right is the Common of Pasture.
 Those who wish to exercise this right must apply to the Verderers' Clerk who will confirm the existence of the right and allocate a brand for the animals.
 Once branded, they may be turned out into the Forest upon payment of a Marking Fee to the local Agister.

-The Commoners' Newsletter (Mar 12) is available for download.
+The Commoners' Newsletter (Spring 14) is available for download.

 The Verderers hold the Atlas of Forest Rights.
 The Atlas may be inspected at the office by appointment with the Clerk to the Verderers.
 To undertake an inspection, please contact the Verderers' Office.
 The New Forest Research and Publication Trust publishes a guide to the Forest Atlases.

-In January 2012, the Verderers issued a guide to searches of the Atlas of Forest Rights and the schedule of fees - download the guide.
+In November 2014, the Verderers updated the guide to searches of the Atlas of Forest Rights and the schedule of fees - download the guide.

 The Court has issued the following guidance on searches for Solicitors: If you are carrying out a search to discover whether or not property in the New Forest is subject to (i.e. burdened by the exercise of) rights of common, please note that the Clerk to the Verderers holds no records which can assist you.
 To the best of the Verderers' knowledge, no such records exist.
 The following note sets out the position in detail: